-(a) "Emotional harm" means that the child or relative caregiver is emotionally impaired to an extent that substantially affects his or her functioning.
+(a) "Emotional harm" means that the child or relative caregiver is emotionally impaired to an extent that substantially affects the child's or relative caregiver's functioning.

 (b) "Serious nature" means:

 1. In reference to a relative caregiver, that the physical or emotional impairment is or will affect the relative caregiver's capacity to care for the child.